ci-compass/cicf/week02-python-and-jupyter/README.md

 ## Run Jupyter

-Go to `week02-python-and-jupyter` directory in your CICF repository clone using `cd` command, and then start Jupyter:
+Go to `week02-python-and-jupyter` directory in your CICF repository clone using `cd` command, and then start Jupyter.
+(This is a good time to try using the tab completion).

 ```console
 cd ~/cicf/week02-python-and-jupyter